-I crave light and fresh dinners in my meal plan more than ever during the summer, which means I often transform some of my regular favorites into a salad.
+I often crave light and fresh dinners in my meal plan, which means I end up transforming a lot of my regular favorites into salads.
 This version, inspired by my favorite fajitas, skips the tortillas and instead layers slices of juicy, cumin-rubbed flank steak along with charred peppers and onions over a bed of crunchy, chopped romaine and red cabbage.
 It's finished off with a chili-lime vinaigrette for a tangy kick and a little bit of heat.

 Here's What to Get at the Farmers Market